 - Performance and care are inseparable – Most modern work is collaborative.
 It requires many people to learn new skills and behaviours, together.
 Teamwork is undermined by high stress.
 Firms which have a high-performance culture without a culture of care are bound to underperform.

-Building organisational resilience skills
+Building organizational resilience skills

 Aristotle famously said “We are what we repeatedly do.
 Excellence, then, is not an act, but a habit.”
 Most of our daily lives are made up of habits, both at home and in the workplace.
 Our unconscious routines are there for good reasons.
 Having our brains on autopilot allows cognitive resources to be preserved for other tasks.
 Such as problem solving, learning, and creativity.
 Our habits are comprised of three core elements: